vaut-io/bevae/src/content/en/articles/2-en-choosing-a-clinician.md

 When you decide to seek professional help for a pain problem, finding a highly competent clinician is no straightforward task.
 Aside from the fact that many clinicians are unaware of modern pain science, what constitutes "optimal" care depends entirely on who you are.
 After all, your biology, psychology, and sociocultural context are unique to you.

-While there are countless treatment modalities, there exist a few fundamental principles that every healthcare professional should follow.
+While there are countless treatment modalities, there exist a few fundamental principles that every good clinician follows (or at least tries to).
 No matter which sort of pain problem you have, these "ground rules" serve as a litmus test for telling the best apart from the rest.

-Socioeconomic status and luck play an important role in determining the quality of care you receive.
+Socioeconomic status and luck play an important role in determining the quality of care that is available to you.
 Despite any obstacles you may be facing, having access to accurate information and asking the right questions will get you on the path to long-term success in the pursuit of total physical, mental, and social health.

 It's my hope that you will find these questions useful to reflect on your own situation.
 This article isn't perfect - it doesn't cover everything there is to talk about, nor could it ever hope to!
 People aren't perfect either, and as with most things in life there are exceptions to the rules.
 Take everything here with a pinch of salt, exercise critical thinking, and don't forget to approach this topic from a place of positivity and kindness!